Jammer1510/ORB_SLAM3-setup/README.md

 ```
 ---

-### Install OpenCV （Skip this step if you come from CPP-EVTOL repo
+### Install OpenCV （Skip this step and go to Pangolin if you come from CPP-EVTOL repo)
 The ORB-SLAM 3 was test by
 ```shell
 cd ~